PierreSenellart/provsql/studio/web/README.md

 license texts under `licenses/` and writes `THIRD-PARTY.html` (linked from the footer); see the licensing summary there.

-`/api/kc/*` (external knowledge-compiler tools) return "no tools" in the browser — the registry-driven pickers already tolerate an empty CLI set.
+`/api/kc/*` (external knowledge-compiler tools) return “no tools” in the browser – the registry-driven pickers already tolerate an empty CLI set.

 ## Build & serve